AnselmoVi/MonkeyMath/README.md

 # MonkeyMath
-Me and my mate Scarso Enrico developed an Android Game for Children
+Me and my mate Scarso Enrico developed an Android Game for Kids